minio/docs/source/includes/linux/steps-configure-keycloak-identity-management.rst

 Check the MinIO logs and verify that startup succeeded with no errors related to the OIDC configuration.

-If you attempt to log in with the Console, you should now see an (SSO) button using the configured :guilabel:`Display Name`.

-Specify a configured user and attempt to log in.
-MinIO should automatically redirect you to the Keycloak login entry.
-Upon successful authentication, Keycloak should redirect you back to the MinIO Console using either the originating Console URL *or* the :guilabel:`Redirect URI` if configured.

 5) Generate Application Credentials using the Security Token Service (STS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~